Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * Using a different syntax
 * Indicating that the class wishes for the compiler to use the new (or proposed) behaviour by using a class annotation

-I do not recommend the different syntax approach.
-I think the other approach is a much better one.
-Here's why the addition of a different syntax is a bad idea:

 A number of different syntaxes have been mentioned (`A` is an interface and `b` is a property of type `A`):
 * `class B : A by val b`, `class B : A by volatile b`, `class B : A to b`
 * `class B : A by ::b`, `class B : A by { b }` (this would clash with existing delegations of functional types!)